Also on this page:

 The University of Alaska (UA) system dominates the college landscape in the Last Frontier, so it’s no surprise that it has built a fair amount of on-campus housing for its students.
 UAA (Anchorage) has 3 residence halls and 12 apartment-style buildings; UAS (Southeast) has 2 residence halls, apartments and family housing; UAF (Fairbanks) has 10 residence halls and 7 apartment complexes.

-You’ll find rates listed on UA’s university housing websites.
-As of 2016, UAA had the most expensive baseline rates and UAF the most affordable.
+You’ll find rates listed on UA’s university housing websites—UAF is generally the most affordable.
 If you’re considering Alaska Pacific University (APU) as an alternative to UAA, be aware that APU requires all students to live on-campus for their first two academic years.

 Unfortunately, federal and state financial aid doesn’t always cover living costs.
 When in doubt, talk to your school’s residential life/housing coordinator or the Financial Aid Office.
 You may be eligible for private scholarships or university jobs that will help pay for room and board.